Cricket: Black Caps spinner Ajaz Patel makes cricket immortality with 10 wickets in innings against India - NZ Herald

 Patel wrote a new page into the annals of New Zealand sport, becoming the third bowler in the 144-year history of test cricket to take 10 wickets in one innings.

-The Black Caps - or, rather, Patel - bowled out India for 325 shortly after lunch at Wankhede Stadium.
-The tourists' batsmen then removed some of the gloss, slumping to 27-4 before tea, but the importance of the match suddenly paled in significance.
+The Black Caps - or, rather, Patel - bowled out India for 325 shortly after lunch at Wankhede Stadium today.
+The tourists' batsmen then removed some of the gloss, collapsing to 38-6 at tea, but the state of the match suddenly seemed much less significant.

 In a scarcely believable 48 overs across four sessions, Patel put his name alongside England's Jim Laker, in 1956, and India's Anil Kumble, in 1999 - three men to have completed the perfect 10.